htcondor/htcondor/docs/man-pages/condor_submit.rst

     in size.

  :subcom-def:`starter_debug` = <log levels>
+    This command causes the *condor_starter* to write a separate copy of its daemon log in the job scratch directory.
-    When :subcom:`starter_log` is used to create a copy of the *condor_starter* daemon log, this command controls what level of logging is done.
-The value is the same as would be used for :macro:`<SUBSYS>_DEBUG`.
-The default is to use the same level that the *condor_starter* is configured to use for its normal daemon log.
+    If the value is ``True``, then the logging level is the same that the *condor_starter* is configured to use for its normal daemon log.
+    Any other value will be interpreted the same way as :macro:`<SUBSYS>_DEBUG` to set the logging level.

  :subcom-def:`starter_log` = <pathname>
-    This command causes the *condor_starter* to write a separate copy of its daemon log, which will be included in the job output sandbox that is transferred to the Access Point.
+    When the *condor_starter* is writing a job-specific daemon log (see :subcom:`starter_debug`), this command causes the log file to be transferred to the Access Point along with the job's output sandbox.
 The log is written to the given pathname.
+    If :subcom:`starter_debug` isn't set, then it will be set to ``True``.

  :subcom-def:`submit_event_notes` = <note>
     A string that is appended to the submit event in the job's log file.